5 Myths About Web Design

 Many have long argued that your homepage is the most part of your website.
 As a result, lots of web designers and developers still spend a disproportionate amount of time designing a home page.
 Yes, it’s important, but not as important as it once was.
 It is far better to try to make the whole website great than just that one part.

 This, in fact, is no longer the case, as users’ browsing and searching behaviour has significantly changed, mostly due to the efficacy of search engines.
 When we come across a website we usually arrive on the page that answers our query, and that doesn’t tend to be the homepage.
 In our experience, very few forms of marketing should lead to your home page, as its primary job is to take people to other sections of your website.
-Here’s a good podcast you can listen to about this concept.

 Design is about being original